YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - while OpenVAS and Nessus are general-purpose vulnerability scanners

 # Session Splicing
-- split the attack traffic into many packets such that no single packet triggers the IDS.
+- split the attack payload into many packets such that no single packet triggers the IDS.
 - tools: Nessus,  'Nikto', 'whisker' and 'Sandcat'